-The admission criteria and referral process are communicated annually to Grandview staff, District School Boards and related agencies by the principal and representatives of the Grandview School team by means of presentations, brochures, and information packages.
+The admission criteria and referral process are communicated annually to Grandview staff, District School Boards and related agencies by the principal and representatives of the Grandview School team by means of presentations, and information packages.
 This ensures that only appropriate candidates are referred to the program.

 The children coming to Grandview School are current clients of Grandview Children's Centre.
 They receive therapy in one or more of the following areas: physiotherapy, occupational therapy and speech therapy.
 They are assessed by certified therapists in their area(s) of need, and a scoring sheet is used to rate the areas of difficulty.
 The nomination form and scoring sheet are presented at a meeting of the admission committee comprised of Grandview's medical director, the school principal, the clinical coordinator, and the SLP (Speech Language Pathology).
 The need for physical aids and specialized equipment, individual and medical support will be presented at this time.
 Information from preschool programs will be included if available.
-The Grandview School Special Education Consultant may contact a child's previous school or daycare to get further information, with parental consent

-Before the start of classes in September the Grandview School team for each class, comprised of therapists (physiotherapist, occupational therapist, speech/language pathologist, social worker, and their assistants), and educators meet with the student and parent(s) to review the student's history and current level of skill development, and to set therapeutic and educational goals.
+The Grandview School Special Education Consultant may contact a child's previous school or daycare to get further information, with parental consent worker, and their assistants), and educators meet with the student and parent(s) to review the student's history and current level of skill development, and to set therapeutic and educational goals.
 Strengths and needs are determined for each student.
 Due to the severe nature of each student's communication and/or physical disabilities and the affected areas of growth, each student's profile may dramatically differ from an average student and from the other students.
 Teachers use this initial information from parents and therapists to begin to develop each student's Individual Education Plan (IEP).
 In September, each student will be reassessed by the assigned therapists, and informally by the classroom teacher, and results of this data will be incorporated into the IEP.